Product Marketing Lauri Hänninen 6 min read

 The demo and the deck and the website are secondary.
 The job is keeping a story coherent across six people who can’t agree on what they’re buying.

 Then I joined Trezor.
 A few months in, we interviewed a customer about why he bought the product.
-I was expecting the usual: a friend’s recommendation, an ad, a comparison article.
+I was expecting the usual: maybe a friend recommended it, or he saw an ad somewhere.
 Instead he told us he asked ChatGPT what hardware wallet to buy, and it said Trezor.
 That was the whole decision.
 An LLM he trusted more than our entire marketing funnel.

 That’s B2C.
 The buying decision happens in a moment you’ll never control, through a channel you might not even know exists.
-No committee, no spreadsheet, no architect grilling you about SSO.
-Just a person, a prompt, and a checkout button.
+There is one person with one prompt and a checkout button.

 Same discipline on paper, different planet in practice, and the muscles you build for one will fail you in the other.
 Here’s what I had to relearn.